-Consistently with national and international best practices, the Group adopted a complex methodological approach for the analyses that each Reporting Unit involved has to carry out, whose main steps are:
+Consistently with national and international best practices, the Group adopted a complex methodological approach for the analyses that each Reporting Unit involved has to carry out.
+Its main steps are:

-- a) Identification of the main risks and high level controls Entity Level Controls: - b) Identification of the main risks and controls to protect information systems IT General Controls; - c) Identification of the main risks and controls to protect operating processes Process Level Controls; - d) Check of the design and operation of controls testing; - e) Preparation of the report on the appropriateness and actual implementation of the financial reporting control system Report of the Financial Reporting Manager.
+- a) Identification of the main risks and high-level controls Entity level controls; - b) Identification of the main risks and controls to protect information systems IT general controls; - c) Identification of the main risks and controls to protect operational processes Process level controls; - d) Check of the design and operation of controls Testing;

+e) Preparation of the report on the appropriateness and actual implementation of the financial reporting control system - Report of the Financial Reporting Manager.